CDT Day 75 — September 8

 Total miles: 1322.5

 The southern Wyoming odyssey continues.
 This time with pavement, instead of dirt, all day.
 The weather was the hero of the day, keeping temperatures reasonable and providing some top notch entertainment.
 It feels good to be hiking again after waaaaay too much time in Rawlins.

 I felt great when I woke up.
 Hydrated and anxious to get hiking.
 SpiceRack and I carbo loaded with breakfast at 6:30am, disposed of eight pizza boxes in the dumpster behind the motel, then checked out for good.
 Under some train tracks, through a culture show part of town, then under I-80.
 Nothing but desert ahead now.
 I couldn’t help a twang of homesickness passing under the highway.
 All the way home.
 I could get there in just a few hitchhikes.
 Family, friends, burritos.
 That road would take me there.
 Instead, Spice and I kept walking on Hwy 71 or Sage Creek Road.
 This was my path for now.
 Family, friends, and burritos of a different sort were waiting up ahead.

 Gronk Ball earned his weight immediately, providing good tunes and laughs for mile upon mile.
-The road was generally quite besides our shenanigans and the miles disappeared under our feet.
+The road was generally quiet besides our shenanigans and the miles disappeared under our feet.
 The terrain looked just like the Basin.
 A whole lot of nothing unless you look more closely.

 We took one break in the shade of a water underpass.
 Around lunchtime we hopped a barbed wire fence to get to a BLM campground at Teton Reservoir, hoping to find some good water for drinking.
 Our map notes warned us that all surface water in this area is alkaline and not fit for consumption.
-This was reservoir fit that description.
+This reservoir fit that description.
 White crust rimmed the lake and the water tasted salty.
 Oh well, fresh water from a pipe in 8 miles.